sacrevert/msiAssess/README.md

 Note that in this example we are just running very short chains, and so it won’t be surprising if we don’t have satisfactory convergence everywhere.
-In the example run we are using a spline-based DGP for the underlying growth rates.
+In the example run we are using a spline-based data-generating process (DGP) for the underlying growth rates.
 This is congenial to the actual models (i.e. the DGP assumed by the models is actually true).
 We are not including any MNAR missingness, or any missingness at all.
 In general we expect all models to do well in this scenario, and for the “true” curves to overlap.
 Indeed, in terms of the geometric mean-based indicator, all models overlie the truth with high confidence.

 ``` r
 # Check convergence (preview only)